Work at the Barn Playhouse

 RESPONSIBILITIES AND DUTIES

- Act as Technical Director for the installation, run, and strike of the final show of the season.
+Supervising and running installation, run, and strike of the shows throughout the season.

 QUALIFICATIONS